daxchica/flutter_projects/README.md

-This are my learning projects for educational purposes.
-These projects where coded as part of the appbrewery.co academy.
+These are projects for educational purposes.
+These projects where coded as part of the appbrewery.co academy flutter course.